Skip to main content

 Every tool call appears in the chat as an expandable block:

-Click the block to expand it and see the full tool input and output.
+Click to expand and see the full tool input and output.
 This is your audit trail — every tool call is logged.

 execute_code — programmatic tool calling

 The execute_code tool lets the agent run Python scripts that call other Headmaster tools programmatically.
 This collapses multi-step pipelines into a single inference call.
-Instead of the agent calling web_search 5 times in sequence, it can write a Python script that calls web_search 5 times in a loop, processes the results, and returns a single summary.
-This is faster, cheaper, and more reliable.
+Instead of the agent calling web_search 5 times in sequence, it can write a Python script that calls web_search 5 times in a loop, processes the results, and returns a single summary — faster, cheaper, and more reliable.
+Example:

 mixture_of_agents — collaborative reasoning